mwbowers/mwbowers.github.io/reference/expo/qsys-expo-tags/dds-barcode-field-tag-helper.md

 ---
 title: DdsBarcodeFieldTagHelper class
+description: Defines a character input element (code) that may be read from a video source, by scanning images on each frame, identifying patterns according to Barcode or QR Code pictorial representation.

 ---

 Defines a character input element (code) that may be read from a video source, by scanning images on each frame, identifying patterns according to Barcode or QR Code pictorial representation.